Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark

 \subsection{Quantum Position Verification}

-Position verification is also an interesting task of significant practical importance.
-In many real-world scenarios, the server may want to confirm that the clients are located within the area that complies with the service contract, while the clients may not always be honest.
-The position verification can be performed by exploiting the limitations imposed by special relativity, similar to Relativistic-QKD \cite{kravtsov2018relativistic}.
-For simplicity, we consider only the one-dimensional case and suppose the two verifiers, separated by $L$, want to verify that the client is indeed located in the middle between them.
-A typical method to do that is shown by Fig.~\ref{fig:QPVILLU}, where the prover is asked to compute a function that requires both inputs to be transmitted at the speed of light from the two verifiers and to return it in time so that the overlap of the light cones confines its location.
+Position verification is an interesting task of significant practical importance.
+In many real-world scenarios, the server may want to confirm that the clients are located within the area that complies with the service contract, but the clients may not always be honest.
+Thus, position verification can be performed by exploiting the limitations imposed by special relativity, similar to Relativistic-QKD \cite{kravtsov2018relativistic}.
+For simplicity, we consider only the one-dimensional case and suppose the two verifiers, separated by $L$, want to verify that the client is indeed located at the midpoint between them.
+A typical method for position verification is shown by Fig.~\ref{fig:QPVILLU}, where the prover is required to compute a function whose inputs are transmitted at the speed of light from two verifiers and to return the result in a time window such that the overlap of the light cones constrains the prover's location.
 However, since classical information can be copied, the two attackers can easily emulate a fake position by exchanging their received inputs.
-It has been proven that there is no secure classical position verification \cite{chandran2009position}.
+It has been proven that secure classical position verification is impossible \cite{chandran2009position}.